 At Relativity Fest in October 2019, Relativity Senior Account Executive Mark Sekulich moderated a panel discussion with industry experts—Wendy King and Brian Stuart, senior managing directors at FTI Consulting; and Terry Bock, managing director at Deloitte—about Relativity Trace and the need for compliance monitoring.

 The discussion hit on numerous topics, including why their teams took on compliance monitoring, types of behaviors that require monitoring, privacy concerns, challenges they’ve faced, and more.
-Read a recap below, and attend an upcoming webinar with the panelists to learn more about proactive compliance strategies and how to implement them in your organization.
+Read a recap below, and watch a recorded webinar with the panelists to learn more about proactive compliance strategies and how to implement them in your organization.

 Mark opened the discussion by asking the panel what made their teams decide to build a surveillance and compliance monitoring offering for their clients.